ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 ![Custom script]({{site.baseurl}}/img/launch_instance_script.png)

-If your browser supports the HTML5 File API, you may click **Browse** to load your script from a file.
+If your browser supports the **HTML5 File API**, you may click **Browse** to load your script from a file.
 The size of your script should not exceed 16 Kb.

-In the **Disk Partition** drop-down menu, you can select **Automatic** to resize the disk and set it to a single partition, or select **Manual** to create multiple partitions on the disk.
+In the **Disk Partition** drop-down menu, you can select **Automatic** to resize the disk and set it to a single partition, or you can select **Manual** to create multiple partitions on the disk.

 Select the **Configuration Drive** checkbox if you want to write metadata to a special configuration drive, and specify the metedata in the **Metadata** tab.
 When the instance boots, it attaches to the configuration drive and accesses the metadata.